camunda-community-hub/camunda-8-lowcode-ui-template/README.md

 # Process Solution Template for Camunda Platform 8

-This repository contains links to Camunda Platform 8 resources, the official release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.
+This repository contains a Java application template for Camunda Platform 8 using Spring Boot and links to Camunda Platform 8 resources, the official release artifacts (binaries), and supporting config files for running Docker Compose as a local development option.

 :warning: **Docker Compose is only recommended for local development.** :warning: